 Before apply any solutions, check and make sure that you have a stable internet connection.
-Often slow or unstable connections cause this type of errors.
+Often slow or unstable connections cause this type of error.

 In certain cases, Download Failed: Network Error can also be caused due to the presence of Malware and Rogue Adware programs on your computer.
 We recommend perform a full system scan with the latest updated antivirus or antimalware programs.

-Temporarily disable third-party antivirus (Security protection may blocking the download) and disable VPN (If configured on your computer).
+Temporarily disable third-party antivirus (Security protection may block the download) and disable VPN (If configured on your computer).